 The suction section is a chamber where the secondary flow can reach a condition near stagnation.
-The secondary stream enters through the suction inlet and decelerates and inside the suction chamber.
+The secondary stream enters through the suction inlet and it decelerates and increases its pressure inside the suction chamber.
 Then it is accelerated into the mixing chamber due to the low pressure reached by the main stream outside the nozzle and shear stress interaction in the mixing between both flows.

 The mixing chamber is where both flows mix.
 It is usually a constant area section, but can have a converging section at the inlet.
-The mixing between both flows is very complex to analyse.
+The mixing between both flows is very complex and hard to analyse.
 They do not mix until they reach a point inside the constant-area section, and the expansion of the main stream outside the nozzle reduces the area of the secondary stream [4].
 When the main pressure is high enough, a secondary throat appears and secondary flow is choked before the mixing.
-The deceleration from supersonic to subsonic flow does not take place through a single shock-wave.
-The interaction between the boundary and mixing layers leads to a complex succession of shocks called shock train or pseudo-shock wave phenomenon